Pattavardhanam/MARVEL-Level-1-Report/Level 1 report.md

 ![FAI](https://github.com/Pattavardhanam/MARVEL-Level-1-Report/blob/main/Pics/Full%20Adder%20Implementation.png?raw=true)
 ![Full Adder](https://github.com/Pattavardhanam/MARVEL-Level-1-Report/blob/main/Pics/Full%20adder%20GIF.gif?raw=true)
 This is the simulation of the adder circuit.
 [The link to the adder simuation](https://circuitverse.org/users/235959/projects/full-adder-using-mux-f6b940c1-7610-4385-b890-ccf287be4230)
-I then made a 4-bit binary additon circuit using 4 full adders using 2x1 MUX:
+I then made a 4-bit binary additon circuit using 4 full adders using 2x1 MUX(Read the numbers from right to left):
-[The link to the 4-bit adder simuation](https://circuitverse.org/users/235959/projects/4-bit-binary-adder-using-mux)
+[The link to the 4-bit adder simuation](https://circuitverse.org/users/235959/projects/4-bit-binary-adder-using-mux) The top row of numbers is the first number in the sum.
+The second one row is the second number.
+This example illustrates the addition of 3 and 2.
+(Read from the right and written left to right) 0011+0010=0101.
+0101 is 5
 ![4-bit Adder](https://github.com/Pattavardhanam/MARVEL-Level-1-Report/blob/main/Pics/4-bit%20adder.png?raw=true)